Climate-Related Information Disclosures Based on TCFD Recommendations

 Category Type Impact on our business activities Time span Evaluation Measures

-• Reduction of Scope 1 and Scope 2 greenhouse gas emissions due to the promotion of energy saving and expanded use of renewable energies
+• Reduction of Scope1+2 greenhouse gas emissions due to the promotion of energy saving and expanded use of renewable energies

 • Use of internal carbon pricing in investment decisions